 Agile is a method that has been used to develop and create new software.
 The approach undertaken for agile is an iterative approach.
-This means whenever new developments or any form of requirements are discovered or needed they are added to the software The agile supply chain is a very basic term for understanding and comprehending the flow of goods and services.
+This means whenever new developments or any form of requirements are discovered or needed, they are added to the software.
+The agile supply chain is a very basic term for understanding and comprehending the flow of goods and services.
 These can be various types of goods and services.
 It takes into consideration the motion of products and services as to how they will be stored if storage is a necessity and need.
-Any work in progress items that need to be taken into consideration and lastly delivery of these good and services to its ultimate user, which the customer.
+Any work in progress items that need to be taken into consideration and lastly delivery of these goods and services to its ultimate user, the customer.

 We will now look at both of these terms together by combining them as this will better help us understand the topic, agile supply chain.
 However, before we look into that, we should also look at the meaning of the word agile, but in a different context.

 Agile simply means flexibility; in the context of organizations, they are expected to be responsive to change in their immediate surroundings, adapt as per the current movements and trends in the markets and customer behaviors.
 The quicker they can change their strategy, the more comfortable they find themselves in the long run.
 One particular area for the organizations where agile is important is in the supply chain management division.
 The way goods and services move from origination and the network or path they follow to reach the final consumer.

 Agile supply chain focuses on key points like